-BFScript Wizard

-Note: Controls with yellow background can be scripted.

-Benchmark Factory scripting allows you to randomize the load testing process.
-Scripting can be utilized by selecting the SQL Statement node and inserting the script in the properties view.
-A field has scripting capabilities if its right-click menu contains the Script Wizard option.
+The Benchmark Factory scripting feature known as BFScripts allows you to insert randomized data into the load testing process.
+You can use BFScripts when you add SQL transactions.
+See Transactions Tab on page 108 for more information.

-The Script Wizard is a quick and easy way to use Benchmark Factory scripts.
-The Script Wizard consists of a script category and a script function.
-Each script function has a short description included and if applicable, its parameters.
+Script-enabled fields have a yellow background.
+A field has scripting capabilities if the field's right-click menu includes the BFScript Wizard option.
+The BFScript Wizard is a quick and easy way to use Benchmark Factory scripts.
+The BFScript Wizard provides you with a list of built-in script functions, grouped by category, from which to select.
+Each script function has a short description included, and if applicable, the function parameters.
+See About Scripts for an overview of BFScripts.

-There are two features within Benchmark Factory that assist you when using scripting capabilities:
+There are two features in Benchmark Factory that assist you when using scripting capabilities.

-- Script Wizard - Script Assist
+- BFScript Wizard - Script Assist